Sounding the alarm

 Emergency personnel during both the 2017 Thomas Fire in Ventura County and the 2018 Camp Fire in Paradise reported this same disconnect; alerts can be successfully deployed, but infrastructure failure can get in the way of their delivery.

 When it comes down to it, predicting the unpredictable and being prepared for every variation of emergency situation is like playing a game of whack-a-mole.
 And just like in a rapid-fire whack-a-mole game, the more paddles and hands – or tools – you have, the more your chances improve.

-That is why Godley and Gorin are still pressing hard for residents to sign up for SoCo Alert (at socoalerts.org) and the regional Nixle alerts (by texting your zip code to 888777) on their cell phone (The SoCo Alert system is more geo-specific than the Nixle service, said Godley, and he recommends signing up for both), bookmarking socoemergency.org, where the county will host real-time emergency updates, and follow local law enforcement and fire departments on all your social media channels.
+That is why Godley and Gorin are still pressing hard for residents to sign up for SoCo Alert (at socoalerts.org) and the regional Nixle alerts (by texting your zip code to 888777) on their cell phones.
+The SoCo Alert system is more geo-specific than the Nixle service, said Godley, and he recommends signing up for both, and bookmarking socoemergency.org, where the county will host real-time emergency updates, and follow local law enforcement and fire departments on all social media channels.